TimothyPanggabean/CentralAI-MiniProjects/README.md

-# MiniProjects
+# MiniMLProjects
-Codes from previous tasks
+Compilation of codes from smaller projects
 ## Contents:
 - **Portfolio 1**: Rock, Paper, Scissors image classification using TensorFlow
 - **Portfolio 2**: Factors and Factorials using Python